Indoor Activities in Orlando

 Learn More: Discount Tickets to The Wheel

 That’s just the start of ICON Park's indoor attractions.
-Other ways to play here without getting hot or wet include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, 7D Dark Ride Adventure and Arcade City Orlando, with the first two being part of Merlin Entertainments, which owns LEGOLAND® Florida Resort.
+Other ways to play here while staying cool and dry include Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, 7D Dark Ride Adventure and Arcade City Orlando.
+The first two are part of Merlin Entertainments, which also operates LEGOLAND® Florida Resort.

 Learn More: Discount Tickets to Merlin Attractions at the ICON Park™